Home » Mechanical Engineering » Belt Drives: Types, Slip & Creep, V-belts, Advantages & Disadvantages

 • The diameter of the driving and driven pulleys is such that the same belt will operate when shifted on different pairs of pulleys.

-• This types of belt drives are used when the driven or machine shaft is to be started or stopped whenever desired without interfering with the driving shaft.
+• This types of belt drive are used when the driven or machine shaft is to be started or stopped whenever desired without interfering with the driving shaft.

-• A pulley which is keyed to the machine shaft is called a fast pulley and run at the same speed as that of the machine shaft.
+• A pulley that is keyed to the machine shaft is called a fast pulley and runs at the same speed as that of the machine shaft.

 • A loose pulley runs freely over the machine shaft and is incapable of transmitting any power.

-• When the driven shaft is required to be stopped, the belt is pushed on to the loose pulley by means of a sliding bar having belt forks.
+• When the driven shaft is required to be stopped, the belt is pushed onto the loose pulley using a sliding bar having belt forks.

 Jockey pulley drive